-Mellanee Welty begins her seventh season at the University of Florida, working primarily with the team’s dynamic sprints and relays corps and the vertical jumpers.
+Mellanee Welty begins her eighth season at the University of Florida, working primarily with the team’s dynamic sprints and relays corps and the vertical jumpers.
 Welty, the team’s recruiting coordinator, is in her second stint with the Gators after also serving as an assistant from 2002-03.

 Welty’s impact on the Florida program since her return in 2008 is undeniable.
 With Welty as the squad’s recruiting coordinator, the Gator coaches have consistently brought in top-10 recruiting classes for four consecutive seasons.